inconvergent/cl-grph/README.md

 ## Tests

-Tests can be executed using: (asdf:test-system :grph).
+Tests can be executed with `(asdf:test-system :grph)`.
 Or by executing `./run-tests.sh`.

 ## Note